 How long do you keep applications on file?

-Applications are kept on file for three months if an applicant indicates they are interested in being considered for another term.
-If the applicant is interested in being considered for more than one term, they need to submit an updated academic transcript prior to the deadline of the next term for consideration.
+Applications are kept on file for three months.
+If the applicant is interested in being considered for more than one term, they need to reapply prior to the deadline of the next term for consideration.

 Do you offer paid internships?